ircdocs/modern-irc/index.md

 Channels also contain a [topic](#topic-message).
 The topic is a line shown to all users when they join the channel, and all users in the channel are notified when the topic of a channel is changed.
 Channel topics commonly state channel rules, links, quotes from channel members, a general description of the channel, or whatever the [channel operators](#channel-operators) want to share with the clients in their channel.

 A user may be joined to several channels at once, but a limit may be imposed by the server as to how many channels a client can be in at one time.
-This limit is specified by the [`CHANLIMIT`](#chanlimit-parameter) `RPL_ISUPPORT` parameter.
+This limit is specified by the {% isupport CHANLIMIT %} `RPL_ISUPPORT` parameter.
 See the [Feature Advertisement](#feature-advertisement) section for more details on `RPL_ISUPPORT`.

 If the IRC network becomes disjoint because of a split between servers, the channel on either side is composed of only those clients which are connected to servers on the respective sides of the split, possibly ceasing to exist on one side.
 When the split is healed, the connecting servers ensure the network state is consistent between them.